Skip to content

 WELCOME ABOARD LADOT TRANSIT!

 The City of Los Angeles Department of Transportation – LADOT Transit (LADOT) has taken measures to make sure your travel with us is as safe and secure as possible.
 However, passengers also have a responsibility to themselves and others to ensure that everyone has a safe trip.
 In the interest of promoting a safe and pleasant journey for all those aboard, all passengers must abide by the LADOT Transit Code of Conduct.
-Any rider violating this code will be prohibited from using LADOT Transit services.
+Any rider violating this code can be prohibited from using LADOT Transit services.

 LADOT Transit will not tolerate violence of any form on its services.
 We are especially committed to the safety of those who provide your service, our Bus Operators.
 Any physical or verbal behavior that endangers or harms any of our employees or employees of our service providers constitutes a threat and will be prosecuted.